Vikii712/Vikii712/README.md

 ### **3rd-year Computer Science student at FIIT STU**

 **Currently working on my Bachelor’s thesis**:
-*System for digital content accessibility for people with disabilities*
+*System for digital content accessible for people with disabilities*

 ### **Recent projects**